willmhowes/willmhowes.github.io/content/2022-11-25-site-plans.md

 As best as I can tell, DreamHost provides DNS management for any domains I purchase through them.
 So the tentative plan going forward is as follows:

 1. Starting hosting my static blog at blog.willm.how via Cloudflare Pages (free!)
-   1. The added benefit to this is that my static site generator appears to have [great support](https://www.getzola.org/documentation/deployment/cloudflare-pages/) for Cloudflare Pages
+   1. The added benefit to this is that my static site generator appears to have [good support](https://www.getzola.org/documentation/deployment/cloudflare-pages/) for Cloudflare Pages
 1. Spin up a NFSN server for the hosting a comment system and anything else that comes up
 1. Continue using DreamHost as my domain registrar and complimentary DNS provider